“The Burghers of Calais” by Auguste Rodin

 The lives of the Burghers were spared by the intervention of England’s queen, who persuaded her husband to exercise mercy by claiming that their deaths would be a bad omen for her unborn child.
 Unfortunately, her son only lived for one year.

 Calais commissioned Rodin to create the sculpture, and the work was completed in 1889.
 Unfortunately, Rodin’s design was not understood or appreciated and was controversial at the time.
 The public expected grand heroic statues on massive pedestals with the traditional heroic glory motifs.
-Instead, Rodin portrayed the Burghers in pain, anguish and noble self-sacrifice and intended that the statue be placed at ground level.
+Instead, Rodin portrayed the Burghers in pain, anguish and noble self-sacrifice and intended that the statue be positioned at the ground level.
 Today Rodin’s vision has become famous for it poignancy.

 No more than twelve original casts of the Rodin’s works may be made under French law.
 The first cast of 1895 still stands in Calais, the other original casts stand in museums and educational institutions across the world.
 The “Hirshhorn Museum and Sculpture Garden” version is one of the twelve original casts and was cast in 1943 and installed in 1966.